Cusanus Hochschule: Finance

-Cusanus Hochschule and Cusanus Treuhand gGmbH are both non-profit organizations ensuring that research and teaching remain independent.
-Study fees can be offset by grants, and endowments and donations are the university's only sources of income.
+Hochschule für Gesellschaftsgestaltung and Cusanus Treuhand gGmbH are both non-profit organizations ensuring that research and teaching remain independent.

+All programs at HfGG are chargeable.
+Study fees can be offset by grants, and endowments.
+Donations are the university's only sources of income.

 Student community

-Students of Cusanus Hochschule founded a non-profit organization in 2014, contributing to the broader context of Cusanus Hochschule with a wide range of activities such as workshops, fundraising, cultural events and student housing.
-Students have played a significant role in founding, financing and organizing Cusanus Hochschule.
+Students of Hochschule für Gesellschaftsgestaltung founded a non-profit organization in 2014, contributing to the broader context of the university with a wide range of activities such as workshops, fundraising, cultural events and student housing.
+Students have played a significant role in founding, financing and organizing Hochschule für Gesellschaftsgestaltung.

 Publications

-Members of Cusanus Hochschule contribute to the following publications:
+Members of Hochschule für Gesellschaftsgestlatung contribute to the following publications: